redox-os/book/src/porting-applications.md

 ]
 ```

-You can quickly copy and paste this template on each `recipe.toml`, that way you spent less time writting and has less chances for typos.
+You can quickly copy and paste this template on each `recipe.toml`, that way you spent less time writing and has less chances for typos.

 - If your application uses a tarball, you can quickly remove the `git` and `rev` data types.
 - If your application uses a Git repository, you can quickly remove the `tar` data type.